-- C. Certification of Official Shoreland Zoning Map.
+- A. Official Shoreland Zoning Map.
+The areas to which this Ordinance is applicable are hereby divided into the following districts as shown on the Official Shoreland Zoning Map(s) which is (are) made a part of this Ordinance (see Appendix): - 1) Resource Protection - 2) Limited Residential - 3) General Development I - 4) Commercial Fisheries/Maritime Activities - 5) Stream Protection - B. Scale of Map.
+The Official Shoreland Zoning Map shall be drawn at a scale of not less than: 1 inch = 2000 feet.
+District boundaries shall be clearly delineated and a legend indicating the symbols for each district shall be placed on the map. - C. Certification of Official Shoreland Zoning Map.
 The Official Shoreland Zoning Map shall be certified by the attested signature of the Municipal Clerk and shall be located in the municipal office.
 In the event the municipality does not have a municipal office, the Municipal Clerk shall be the custodian of the map. - D. Changes to the Official Shoreland Zoning Map.
 If amendments, in accordance with Section 8, are made in the district boundaries or other matter portrayed on the Official Shoreland Zoning Map, such changes shall be made on the Official Shoreland Zoning Map within thirty (30) days after the amendment has been approved by the Commissioner of the Department of Environmental Protection. - 10.
 Interpretation of District Boundaries.
 Unless otherwise set forth on the Official Shoreland Zoning Map, district boundary lines are property lines, the centerlines of streets, roads and rights of way, and the boundaries of the shoreland area as defined herein.
-Where uncertainty exists as to the exact location of district boundary lines, the Board of Appeals shall be the final authority as to location. - NOTE: Municipalities are encouraged to incorporate specific written descriptions of district boundaries into the Ordinance so that disputes over district boundaries are minimized.
-The Maine Supreme Judicial Court has held that the Official Shoreland Zoning Map is the primary tool to which to refer in determining district boundaries under ordinances that are not more explicit in their district descriptions than the language of the Guidelines, and that where there is inconsistency between the Map and these general text descriptions of the shoreland districts as provided in the minimum guidelines, the Map prevails. - 11.
+Where uncertainty exists as to the exact location of district boundary lines, the Board of Appeals shall be the final authority as to location. - NOTE: The Maine Supreme Judicial Court has held that the Official Shoreland Zoning Map is the primary tool to which to refer in determining district boundaries under ordinances that are not more explicit in their district descriptions than the language of the Guidelines, and that where there is inconsistency between the Map and these general text descriptions of the shoreland districts as provided in the minimum guidelines, the Map prevails. - 11.
 Land Use Requirements.
 Except as hereinafter specified, no building, structure or land shall hereafter be used or occupied, and no building or structure or part thereof shall hereafter be erected, constructed, expanded, moved, or altered and no new lot shall be created except in conformity with all of the regulations herein specified for the district in which it is located, unless a variance is granted.